DCC-EX/mkdocs-test/docs/contributing/documentation/02-standards.md

 ## Directory Naming, Page Naming, and Titles

 - All directory and page names must be in lower case and use "-" instead of spaces.
-- If specific page ordering is required, simply preface with the appropriate page number eg. "1-standards-formatting.md".
+- Page ordering is ideally set by a two digit number, so preface with the appropriate page number eg. "01-standards-formatting.md".
 - The page title is determined by the top level heading, see [Headings](/contributing/documentation/03-formatting-guide.md#headings).

 ## Address all MkDocs Warnings and Errors